PromptAI/promptdialog/docs/basic_concepts.md

 ## Template

-###Intent Template
+### Intent Template
-The intent template exists for the purpose of reusing intent.
+The intent template exists for the purpose of reusing intents.
 There are a few standard intents in conversation design, such as confirmation, denial and appreciation.
 Repeatedly constructing the same kind of intents is time consuming and error prone.
 Intent template is here to solve this problem.
-We can save the intent to be reused as a template and add it to the intent list.
+We can save an intent to be reused as a template and add it to the intent list.

-###Entity Template
+### Entity Template
 For the same reason, there are standard entities that are commonly used accross different projects.
 A set of predefined entities are stored in the system for quick references.

 ## Frequently Asked Questions (FAQ)